rvbug/.dotfiles/README.md

 # Introduction

-This repository helps to restore/configure new machine via script based on the OS
+This repository helps to restore/configure new machine via script based on the OS.
+Currently, this configuration supports

+- Mac OS
+- Linux Fedora
+- Linux

 # Script Files